dart-archive/www.dartlang.org/src/site/articles/using-future-based-apis/index.markdown

       .catchError((e) => handleError(e));
 {% endprettify %}

-If any of the invoked functions completes with an error, the future returned by `Future.wait()` also completes with an error.
+If any of the invoked functions completes with an error, the Future returned by `Future.wait()` also completes with an error.
 Use `catchError()` to handle the error.